Today is my last day at Shell

 Shoot for the moon, even if you miss, you will land on one of the stars

-Circa September/October; my workplace was in the rebuilding stage and organizational protocols were all over the place in the midst of the pandemic.
+Circa September/October; my workplace was in the rebuilding stage and organizational protocols were all over the place.
 It was a crucial juncture to play my cards right.
 In a nutshell, I needed a solid game plan.
-Plan A was to keep my job.
-Getting another in a different company was a close second.
+Plan A was to keep my job, which was beyonfd my control.
+Plan B was getting another in a different company, a close second.
 And going back to school came in third.
 In the effort to uphold the first two, I took time to recalibrate and upskill.
 For the latter, I attempted to reconcile with my flinched MS degree quest but was caught in a huge blur on that department, no thanks to the hard iatf protocols in place due to the pandemic.

 Funny how and why I took a long shot and ended up pursuing a bigger plan; so huge and ambitious that it makes me cringe, especially for someone who’s failing more than succeeding academically, given my dark history as a student.